Emigration from Liverpool - 1850

 The cheers of the spectators and friends on shore proclaim their departure from the land of their birth.
 Even in the case of the Irish emigrants, a similar feeling—though possibly less intense can scarcely fail to be 'excited.'

-During the time occupied in traversing these ten miles, two essential ceremonies have to be undertaken.
+During the time spent traversing these ten miles, two essential ceremonies must be undertaken.
 The first is "the Search for Stowaways," and the second is the "Roll-call of the Passengers."

 The Search for Stowaways